ttr/tld-fireAddons/README.md

 Both are possible in real life - cover of lantern is user removable (for refuel, wick replace, cleanig), so it should not even count towards degredation.
 However, since there was no easy way to consume fuel while doing this, idea is that as balance You should set degredation to some positive value.

-Uing Lantern will take most time (more than flint) as you will deassembly it (in theory).
+Using Lantern will take most time (more than flint) as you will deassembly it (in theory).
-It also start fire only into embers (can't figure it why).

 ### Tinder.
 TInder as fuel - when reach of level 3 of firestarting, tinder is not needed for starting fires, therfore tinder will be used as fuel and it will attribiute to starting fire rate.